aspose-slides/Aspose.Slides-API-References/english/php-java/slideshowtransition/getsoundisbuiltin/_index.md

 ---
 title: getSoundIsBuiltIn
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 50
 url: /php-java/slideshowtransition/getsoundisbuiltin/
 ---

 ## getSoundIsBuiltIn()  method

  Specifies whether or not this sound is a built-in sound.
 If this attribute is set to true then the generating application is alerted to check the name attribute specified for this sound